StefanCardnell/LoLTracker/README.txt

 - If you run in to issues with the program, make sure you entered the API KEY in to key.txt correctly.

-- Other issues may be caused by issues in Riot's end with sending back API data.
+- Other errors may be caused by issues on Riot's end.

 - Unlikely but the program may not work after game patches.
 This may fix itself after a day or two once riot updates their stuff.